by Michael Stone

 Our last article talked about reviewing the current year and projecting for next year.
 Once you have completed your evaluation and you know both the good and the bad about your year’s performance this year, it is time to plan the changes needed.

 By now, you should have a real good idea of what your business did this year.
 What you did right, and maybe what you could do better this next year.
 Remember, you didn’t make mistakes; you just gave yourself the opportunity to make improvements next year.
 It helps to have something to look forward to, right?

-Now we're going to make things happen.
-In our last newsletter, we used an example of setting an annual projected volume of $855,000.
+Now we’re going to make things happen.
+In a recent newsletter, we used an example of setting an annual projected volume of $855,000.
 You need to set your own volume – it might be 10 times that or half as much.
 Use figures that are correct for your business and remember we are just using numbers to give an example.

 How will you get $855,000 in the door next year?
 Look back this year to find your average sale price.
 Let’s say that this year our revenue will be about $792,000.
 By the end of the year we expect to sell, build and collect on 40 jobs with an average sales price of $19,800.
 (Be careful when calculating your average.
 If you sell primarily large jobs with a few small ones, throw out the small ones when calculating your average sales price.
 You want the average to be as close to average as you can get.)
 To reach our projection of $855,000 next year, we’ll either have to sell more jobs, or sell larger jobs.
 What do you think you can do?
 It’s your call.
 For our example, we’ll try for more jobs.
 Next year, to reach $855,000 in volume with an average sales price of $19,800, we’ll need to sell 43 jobs.

 You also know, looking at this year, your sale to leads ratio.
 Here’s the math:

 # Leads Taken divided by # Sales Made = 1 in ___.____ (two digits to the right of the decimal)